HISTORY AND KNOWLEDGE

-Nivada timepieces have been in the watchmaking industry since 1926, the year when Jacob Schneider first created it in Granges (Grenchen).
+Nivada Grenchen timepieces have been in the watchmaking industry since 1926, the year when Jacob Schneider first created it in Granges (Grenchen).
 In 1976, his son Max took over the business.
-In the United States of America (USA), the Croton Company distributed all Nivada watches.
-The timepieces can have either the Nivada or Croton signature, or both.
+In the United States of America (USA), the Croton Company distributed all Nivada Grenchen watches.
+The timepieces can have either the Nivada Grenchen or Croton signature, or both.

-Since then, Nivada has become known for its Antarctic’s robust and reliable performance in extreme conditions.
+Since then, Nivada Grenchen has become known for its Antarctic’s robust and reliable performance in extreme conditions.
 In 1963, the company launched the Chronomaster – a waterproof chronograph up to 200 meters.
 It had three distinct collections, namely: Chronomaster, Aviator, and Sea Diver.

-In 1964, Nivada released another breakthrough timepiece – this time, a diver’s watch called Depthomatic.
+In 1964, Nivada Grenchen released another breakthrough timepiece – this time, a diver’s watch called Depthomatic.
 It was the first diver watch with a depth indicator or bathymeter.
 A year later, another diving timepiece was introduced under the Depthmaster model – a dive watch that could withstand a pressure of 100 ATM or 1000 meters.